ohmybrew/ohmybrew.github.io/_posts/2015-10-15-activerecord-and-liquid-drops-with-sinatra.markdown

 end
 ```

 Ok so now we have our models and drops setup.
-As you can see above we've setup methods for accessing the student's name, their books, the book title, barcode, etc. All of these methods can be used in a Liquid template now.
+As you can see above we've set up methods for accessing the student's name, their books, the book title, barcode, etc. All of these methods can be used in a Liquid template now.

 But now, how do we easily combine the two?
 Easy, we utilize `to_liquid` method by adding it to our model which Liquid calls when rendering the template.
 We then return the proper drop for the model inside the new `to_liquid` method.